 Date

-Name ID
+NameID

+http://evolve.elsevier.com_and log in with your username and password

-the NCLEX that demonstrates comp such, a plan for your success on fut o your success not only in the nursing major but, in popetency as an entry level baccalaureate prepared nursure HESI exams and on the NCLEX is crucial.
-Pleasomit to your advisor if you have received less than 850 the exit HESI exam. se.
-As se
+The nursing faculty are committed to your success not only in the nursing major but, in passing the NCLEX that demonstrates competency as an entry level baccalaureate prepared nurse.
+As such, a plan for your success on future HESI exams and on the NCLEX is crucial.
+Please complete the following plan and submit to your advisor if you have received less than 850 on your most recent HESI exam or on the exit HESI exam.

-Write a brief reflection on the HES SI score you received:
+Write a brief reflection on the HESI score you received:

 Identify an Overall Goal:

 1.

-Outcomes or SMART Objectives to reach the above goal:
+Outcomes or SMART Objectives to reach the abovegoal:

 1.

 2.

-Actions I will take to accomplish include test taking strategies and the outcomes/objectives and goal (you may want I resources available to you): to
+Actions I will take to accomplish the outcomes/objectives and goal (you may want to include test taking strategies and resources available to you):

 1.

 2.

 3.

-Λ
+4.

-Below, provide a study schedule/timeline that include experience with test-taking, and prepare for future H the program or finishing your final semester's cours IESI exams and the NCLEX while in
+Below, provide a study schedule/timeline that includes time to enhance knowledge, experience with test-taking, and prepare for future HESI exams and the NCLEX while in the program or finishing your final semester's course-work

 Advisor comments:

 Advisor Signature Date

 Student Signature Date